Miso Sesame Dressing

 Miso dressing is a flavorful and versatile condiment that originates from Japanese cuisine.
 It is made with miso paste, which is made from fermented soybeans and has a unique, umami-rich flavor profile.

-Miso dressing is used to flavor simple salads, as well as used as a dipping sauce for vegetables and proteins.
+It is used to flavor simple salads, as well as used as a dipping sauce for vegetables and proteins.

 Miso Salad Dressing Ingredients

 - extra virgin olive oil – you’ll taste the oil quite a bit in this miso dressing recipe, so be sure it’s a good quality EVOO.
-If you’re not a fan of the flavor of EVOO, I have a variation of this salad dressing (with ginger) that uses a more neutral oil – check out my miso ginger dressing.

 - rice vinegar – this mild Asian white vinegar is my first choice, but white wine vinegar is a good sub.
-I also use rice vinegar for wonton nachos and spicy orange chicken.

 - white miso – my go to brand is Miso Masters, and I use their Organic Mellow White Miso.
 Bon Appetit has a nice article where you can learn about the different types of miso, if you’re curious.
+This ingredient can be expensive, but can also often last up to 2 years in the fridge, adding flavor to so many future meals.

 - honey – to add a bit of sweetness to this miso salad dressing recipe.
 Agave nectar is a great sub.